 Any investments or savings are likely to affect financial aid eligibility.
 In addition, there is uncertainty as to how much and what type of financial aid will be available to families in future years.
 For federal need-based financial aid, KAPT is treated as a parental asset, like other 529 savings plans.
 Your contract benefits are not included in determining the amount of Kentucky state student aid your beneficiary will receive, and your contract benefits should not affect the beneficiaryís receipt of merit-based financial aid such as academic or athletic scholarships.
 The best resource for more detailed information is the financial aid office of your local college or university.

-The following is a list of Kentucky public colleges, universities, and technical colleges that are eligible for the KAPT guarantees provided under the Value and Standard Plans.
-Benefits from Kentucky’s Affordable Prepaid Tuition can be used at ANY qualified institution of higher education, public or private, anywhere in the country.
+The following is a list of Kentucky public colleges, universities, and technical colleges that are eligible for KAPT Value and Standard Plans benefits.
+Kentucky’s Affordable Prepaid Tuition benefits can be used at ANY qualified institution of higher education, public or private, anywhere in the country.

 Ashland Community and Technical College

 Big Sandy Community and Technical

 College Bowling Green Technical College

 Gateway Community and Technical College